OmiyaGames/template-unity-project/Assets/Scenes/README.txt

-Where all the animations are stored.
+Where all the scenes are stored.
+The default Main.unity scene contains a single Camera.

 All binary files, including images and sound effects, are © Omiya Games (unless noted otherwise).